Public Policy Innovation

 Substance abuse prevention and mental health

-Ohio University’s Voinovich School of Leadership and Public Affairs’ work with the Ohio Department of Mental Health and Addiction Services (OhioMHAS) has been identified by the Substance Abuse and Mental Health Services Administration, an agency within the U.S. Department of Health and Human Services, as a national example of the role of higher education in the development of prevention programs.
+Ohio University’s Voinovich School of Leadership and Public Service work with the Ohio Department of Mental Health and Addiction Services (OhioMHAS) has been identified by the Substance Abuse and Mental Health Services Administration, an agency within the U.S. Department of Health and Human Services, as a national example of the role of higher education in the development of prevention programs.

 Voinovich School faculty and professional staff have worked with numerous partners, including 142 Ohio community-based organizations that span 57 of Ohio’s 88 counties.
 This includes program evaluation, professional development training, and customized technical assistance to help local organizations build the capacity and infrastructure to improve the effectiveness of their prevention efforts.
 To ensure alignment among prevention initiatives, they also work closely with SAMHSA as well as several state agencies, including the Ohio Departments of Education, Health, Rehabilitation and Correction, and Youth Services.
 This successful collaboration resulted in lead faculty member, Dr. Holly Raffle, being named “State Prevention Champion of the Year,” only the second person to be so honored.

 Since 2009, the Voinovich School has secured over $6 million from the Ohio Department of Mental Health and Addiction Services (OhioMHAS) to support community-based processes with adults and young people to address issues related to substance abuse prevention and mental health promotion.
-In 2018, the School secured their first federally funded grant of $200,000 from the Health Resources and Services Administration to work with five Ohio communities to help develop effective strategies for fighting Ohio’s opioid epidemic.
+In 2018, the school secured their first federally funded grant of $200,000 from the Health Resources and Services Administration to work with five Ohio communities to help develop effective strategies for fighting Ohio’s opioid epidemic.

 The Voinovich School’s TechGROWTH Ohio is a public-private partnership model that has received significant national attention.
 Started in 2007, this program has provided custom consulting services and more than $11 million in funding for technology-related businesses in a 20-county region of Southeast Ohio, including: